-- Precision exploration of strongly interacting states, including proton structure, QCD phases, like quark-gluon plasma, new hadronic states, including exotic multi-quark states. - Electro-weak and Flavour physics. - Further insights in understanding of the Universe evolution by astrophysical and cosmological observations and by developing new instruments, like gravitational waves, multi-messenger astronomy and searches for dark matter and dark sectors at colliders and non-accelerator experiments. - Experimental and theoretical determination of a model, beyond the Standard Model (SM). - Accelerator science and technologies.
+- Precision exploration of strongly interacting states, including proton structure, QCD phases, like quark-gluon plasma, new hadronic states, including exotic multi-quark states. - Study of electro-weak and Flavour physics.

+- Further insights in understanding the Universe evolution in collider experiments, including the search for dark matter. - Astrophysical and cosmological observations and investigations of gravitational waves, multi-messenger astronomy and dark sectors in non-accelerator experiments. - Experimental and theoretical determination of a model, Beyond the Standard Model (BSM). - Development of accelerator science and technologies.